harbi811/Denovo-analysis-of-STRS/README.md

-# STRetch-EHdn
-STRetch and ExpansionHunter Denovo analysis of Baylor_H3African samples
+# De novo detection of repeat expansions in the human genome using STREtch and ExpansionHunterDenovo